briankoser/sfc-listeners-guide/episodes/0161-new-animated-star-wars-and-other-news.md

 Ben wants to pause Stan Lee Quote of the Week and start a Christopher Lee Fact of the Week segment.

-{% timeLink podcast_file_url, '19:20' %} Ben tries to make a sound clip for Christopher Lee Fact of the Week
+{% timeLink {url:podcast_file_url, t:'19:20'} %} Ben tries to make a sound clip for Christopher Lee Fact of the Week

 New segment for bad news: Aw Shire {% arc %}I believe this was a one and done{% endarc %}